amineitji/Developmental-AI-Lab/README.md

 # The assignments in English

-These assignments were designed to execute in jupyter notebooks
+Jupyter notebooks that you can execute in Google Colab:

 * [Agent 1](docs/agent1.ipynb): the agent who avoided the ordinary
 * [Agent 2](docs/agent2.ipynb): the agent who thrived on good vibes